-J. Paul Martin is professor and director of human rights studies at Barnard College.
+J. Paul Martin is Adjunct Professor in Human Rights Studies at Barnard College.
 He teaches such courses as "Human Rights and Social Change in Sub-Saharan Africa," and is affiliated with the Africana studies program

 Professor Martin's professional experience has been built around his 29 years as executive director of Columbia's Center for the Study of Human Rights, of which he was a co-founder, along with Law and University Professor Louis Henkin.
 Prior to being executive director, and later simultaneously, he was director of the Earl Hall Center at Columbia University; lecturer in the School of International and Public Affairs; and adjunct professor at Teachers College.
 He has also served as director of the Human Rights and humanitarian affairs concentration at the School of International and Public Affairs, as well as academic advisor for the human rights concentration in the master's program of the Graduate School of Arts and Sciences.